LauraSkak/NanoCAH/README.md

 ### Introduction

-This software was developed to solve the notoriously difficult gene region around CYP21A2, which cause congenital adrenal hyperplasia (CAH).
+This software was developed to resolve the notoriously difficult gene region around CYP21A2, which cause congenital adrenal hyperplasia (CAH).
 The CYP21A2 gene is difficult to resolve due to the homologous pseudogene CYP21A1P located just upstream of the active CYP21A2 gene.
 The close proximity and high homology between the two often make read mapping to the region ambiguous.
 Additionally, high genomic instability in the area causes large insertions, deletions and chimeric genes.
 All these factors lead to variant calls from this region often being unreliable.
-To solve this problem Oxford Nanopore adaptive sampling of chromosome 6 for each sample and the resulting data is run through the NanoCAH algorithm.
-By employing this specialized bioinformatic algorithm, it is not possible to accurately distinguish between reads that map to the active CYP21A2 gene and the reads that map to the pseudogene, determine the presence of large deletion, insertions or chimeric genes and phase reads, thereby making variant calling in the region much more reliable.
+To solve this problem, Oxford Nanopore adaptive sampling of chromosome 6 is performed on each sample and the resulting data is run through the NanoCAH algorithm.
+By employing this specialized bioinformatic algorithm, it is now possible to accurately distinguish between reads that map to the active CYP21A2 gene and the reads that map to the pseudogene, determine the presence of large deletion, insertions or chimeric genes and accurately phase reads, thereby making variant calling in the region much more reliable.

 ### The algorithm